jdcloudcom/en/documentation/Developer-Tools/CodePipeline/Getting-Started/Quick-Creation.md

    * Operation Name: the name of operation which shall be unique within a CodePipeline.
 It cannot be null; it only supports Chinese characters, numbers, capital and lower-case letters, English underline "_" and line-through "-", with at most 32 characters
    * Operation Type: Deployment
    * Operation Provider: JCS for Kubernetes
-   * Entering project: the deployed source code or compiled output is the entering project of the operation.
-The content of drop down is the operation that takes the type created in the CodePipeline as source code and construction.
-   * Project: the corresponding project in Kubernetes project, i.e., the project has been created in JCS for Kubernetes.
-If there are no projects, you can quickly create a compilation project through **Create New Project**.
-   * Manual confirmation: the execution method of the operation, which will be automatically circulated by default.
-After manual confirmation, the process will not stop until it executes the operation.
-It cannot continue to execute the operation unless the user clicks **OK** on the page.
+   * Cluster: The corresponding project in JCS for Kubernetes.
+Select the JCS for Kubernetes that the user has created in the JD Cloud Console.
+Or go to the Console to create the JCS for Kubernetes and return to this task
+   * Manual Confirmation: If manual confirmation is selected, the action will be executed after the user clicks **Confirm**.
+It is automatically executed by default.

 4. The just created records can be view on the CodePipeline page after creation.